crypto-org-chain/cronos-docs/docs/getting-started/gamefi-sdk.md

 :::

 ## Step 2.
 Connect to Cronos Assets
 To connect your Cronos Assets to your Unity project, you can add the following scripts to your assets.
-For your scripts to work, you will need th create as well a prefab and link it to the asset as seen in the following image.
+For your scripts to work, you will need the create as well a prefab and link it to the asset as seen in the following image.

 <img src="./assets/gameFi/prefab_scripts.png" />